HLA testing is used to match patients and donors for stem cell transplants

-HLA types are determined by a complex inheritance pattern, as described here.
+HLA types are determined by a complex inheritance pattern.
 There are three general groups of HLA: HLA-A, HLA-B, and HLA-DR. Within these groups, there are many different types of proteins.
-HLA-a contains 59 different proteins; HLA-B has 118 proteins.
+For example, HLA-A contains 59 different proteins; HLA-B has 118 proteins.